muir/drbd-lxd/README.md

 ### Build LXD

-The
+Do not try to build by checking the source out from github: through at least version 4.10, the repo does not include dependency tracking and thus building that way is not reliabile.
-[build instructions](https://github.com/lxc/lxd) on the official site don't work.
+The [build instructions](https://github.com/lxc/lxd) on the official site don't work.
 Try these instead.

 ```bash